makerdao/developer.makerdao.com/oasis/graphql/index.md

 ### Query API

+_Status: prototype - not suitable for production use._

+_This is an early prototype service which is intended to allow developers to experiment with a GraphQL api, whilst informing development of our production api, which is being built with VulcanizeDB._

 GraphQL is a query language for APIs and a runtime for fulfilling those queries.
 It provides a complete and understandable description of the available data, and gives clients the power to ask for exactly what they need